patelria007/COSC525_ASL_SNN/README.md

 `utils/data_preprocess.ipynb`: Jupyter Notebook that generates the preprocessed training and validation datasets in the form of `.bin` Numpy files.
 These will easily load into the PyTorch DataLoader that will then input into our CSNN.

 ## CSNN Model Training

+### Dataset Class
+`src/asl_dvs_gcp.py`: ASL-DVS class that loads in the dataset into the PyTorch DataLoader (use when performing model training in Google Cloud).
+It mimics how the Tonic library loads in the N-MNIST dataset.

+`src/asl_dvs.py`: same as above, but use if training is not occuring in the Google Cloud

+`src/CSNN_Model_Training_Validation.ipynb`: Jupyter Notebook that performs CSNN model training and validation in the Google Cloud Vertex AI Machine Learning Framework.
+It utilizes Buckets to load in the dataset, so be sure to upload [this pre-processed dataset](https://drive.google.com/file/d/1Xd7xBqTR4KRLAyJYcWkxIJ3DVVw3kl56/view?usp=sharing) when using GCP.